Knowing Your Credit Score

 Lenders will want to see your taxes to determine your responsible business practices, as well as your good organizational skills.
 Seeing taxes also helps lenders see that your current business or potential acquisition is profitable which increases approval likelihood.

 Prior to starting the application process, make sure that your personal and professional taxes have been filed, without extension while obtaining and organizing all paperwork related to filing.
 If you are acquiring an agency, make sure that the agency has also filed its taxes on time, without extension, along with obtaining and organizing all associated paperwork.

 A business loan will be one of the largest business investments any agency owner makes.
 Know the business loan you are applying for prior to application.
-Farmers, Allstate, and independent agency owners have different options available to them, and knowing your carrier’s terms, as well as the lending products available will help you advocate for your needs during the lending process.
+Allstate and independent agency owners have different options available to them, and knowing your carrier’s terms, as well as the lending products available will help you advocate for your needs during the lending process.